SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

       }
    <- The shopping list is not empty.

-A new item can be added to the end of an array by calling the array's ``append`` method:
+You can add a new item to the end of an array by calling the array's ``append`` method:

 .. testcode:: arraysInferred